-Research and development expense increased \$7.3 million \$10.1 million for the three months ended March 31, 2024 June 30, 2024 compared to the three months ended March 31, 2023 June 30, 2023 primarily due to a \$6.2 million an \$8.5 million increase in INZ-701-related research and development expense and a \$1.4 million increase in personnel related costs, including stock-based compensation expense.
+Research and development expense increased \$10.1 million \$6.5 million for the three months ended June 30, 2024 September 30, 2024 compared to the three months ended June 30, 2023 September 30, 2023 primarily due to an \$8.5 million a \$5.7 million increase in INZ-701-related research and development expense and a \$1.4 million \$0.9 million increase in personnel related costs, including stock-based compensation expense and facilities and administrative expense.

-INZ-701-related research and development expense increased \$6.2 million \$8.5 million primarily due to a \$2.7 million \$3.6 million increase in chemistry, manufacturing, and controls expense to support our ongoing clinical trials and prepare for potential commercialization and a \$2.6 million \$4.9 million increase in clinical development and related consulting costs to support our ongoing clinical trials.
+INZ-701-related research and development expense increased \$8.5 million \$5.7 million primarily due to a \$3.6 million \$3.0 million increase in chemistry, manufacturing, and controls expense to support our ongoing clinical trials and prepare for potential commercialization and a \$4.9 million increase in clinical development and related consulting costs to support our ongoing clinical trials.